sunlightlabs/brisket/data/docs/contribution_aggregates_api.rst

 Top Industries within Sector
 ----------------------------

-Returns the top contributing industries within a particular sector.
+Return the top contributing industries within a particular sector.
 Industries are identified by the three character category code assigned by CRP or NIMSP.
 See http://assets.transparencydata.org.s3.amazonaws.com/docs/catcodes-20100402.csv.

 End Point
 ~~~~~~~~~